6:30am: At Gene’s driveway in Connecticut, we loaded our bikes into the bed |

 sample everything in site, but limit my order to Kibbie, Tabooleh, Stuffed Eggplant,

 Lebneh, and Stuffed Grape Leaves - well sort of limit!
-I then ambled over to a
+I then amble over to a

-self-serve beverage stand and poured myself a decaf coffee.
+self-serve beverage stand to pour myself a decaf coffee.
 We found a small

 table near a window to enjoy our dinner.
 I am happy to find that my food has

 been prepared in a manner I am familiar with, and is totally delicious.
 Gene and

 Amber are equally pleased with their selections.